-You may have recently received a notification on your mobile of a motion alert or that someone had triggered your Ring and when you opened my Ring app to view the event you got a blurry screen along with a message that the app was having trouble connecting to the Ring device.
-This article will tell you why this is happening and what you can do to help avoid this message.
+You may have recently received a notification on your mobile device of a Motion Event in your Ring app.
+But when you opened your Ring app to view the event, you got a blurry screen with a message that the app was having trouble connecting to the Ring device.

-Receiving this error means that there's a problem in the data transfer between your Ring device and the app.
+Receiving this error means that there's an issue with the data transfer between your Ring device and the app.
 As a result, your Ring app is unable to display the video image from your Ring's camera.
 The three most common causes of this problem are the following:

 - A poor connection between your mobile device and the internet

 - A poor connection between your Ring device and your router